HalfScale/Java-Notes/topics/generics.md

 //with diamond operator
 List<Map<String, List<String>>> stringList = new ArrayList<>();
 ```
-- The difference is big when using a diamond operator, making it much simpler and shorter.
+- The difference is when using a diamond operator, making it much simpler and shorter.
 It also adds type inference and reduces verbosity.

 ### Type Inference